 Although distinct from each other, these two conditions are remarkably common, and a great many people will experience one or both at some point in their lives.
 Acupuncture can be extremely useful, and television presenter Donna Air has talked about having acupuncture to help with the stress of live TV work.
+Film director Tim Newton, talks here about his experience of using acupuncture for stress.

 Definitions are broad, but on the whole, we might say stress is perceived when we feel under an unwelcome amount of pressure (time, commitments, work, money etc), and it may cause symptoms ranging from brooding resentment to irritability, or headaches to indigestion.
 Anxiety on the other hand, is an emotion often physically experienced in the region of the heart: it may be accompanied by an awareness of the heart beating, a rapid or pounding heart, a vague unease in the chest, or shallow, rapid breathing.
 Anxiety can undermine self-confidence, and people can be left feeling it is holding them back in their lives (career progression, travel, meeting new friends etc).
 The physical symptoms which come with stress and anxiety, can create worry which then leads to more stress and further worry.